Spring in the Smoky Mountains Photography Workshop 2024

 - Photograph sunrise and sunsets from rolling mountains and along country roads and farmland

-The workshop will kick off on Sunday April 23rd at 3:30 PM in Townsend, TN with a short reception and introductions and then it’s into the field we go to make images.
+The workshop will kick off on Day one at 3:30 PM in Townsend, TN with a short reception and introductions and then it’s into the field we go to make images.
 There is no “set” daily schedule, rather we keep things flexible in order to best respond to the weather and available light for making images.
 Typically, we’ll be out for sunrise, shoot until mid morning and then take a break for a meal and brief rest.
 We’ll convene for instruction, post processing and critique during the mid-day hours when the light is typically less conducive to photography.
 We’ll then head back out into the field in the late afternoon and evening, ending our session after sunset.
-We’ll end our time together after our last sunrise shoot of the workshop on Thursday April 27, with plenty of time to return to the hotel for a normal checkout and departure.
+We’ll end our time together after our last sunrise shoot of the workshop with plenty of time to return to the hotel for a normal checkout and departure.

 There will be no strenuous hiking involved during the workshop and most locations will be close to the road.
 Some locations, however may involve a short hike of less than a mile with no serious elevation gains.
 We will be spending a lot of time shooting along streams and waterfalls that will require scrambling over rocks and down hillsides.
 The terrain in the mountains can be very uneven and sometimes slippery along streams and rivers.
 Hiking boots and a modest level of health and fitness will greatly enhance your experience.
 Participants should be able to carry all personal photo gear (backpack, tripod and layers) comfortable for at least 2 miles round trip.

 Participants are responsible for their own lodging, transportation and meals.
 Carpooling is encouraged to minimize our footprint as well as foster camaraderie.
 A block of rooms has been reserved in Townsend and lodging information will be provided upon registration.